fluxusfrequency/fluxusfrequency.github.io/source/_posts/2014-07-24-angular-js-unit-testing-for-real-though.markdown

 date: 2014-07-24 06:20:37 -0600
 ---

-This post originally appeared on the [Quick Left Blog](http://quickleft.com/blog/angularjs-unit-testing-for-real-though).
+This post was a featured article in [JavaScript Weekly](http://javascriptweekly.com/issues/192).

-It also appeared as a featured article in [JavaScript Weekly](http://javascriptweekly.com/issues/192).
+It originally appeared on the [Quick Left Blog](http://quickleft.com/blog/angularjs-unit-testing-for-real-though).

 ## Introduction